Getting started

 also see these issues: flutter_secure_storage#545

-to run the application (add it as a dependency after packaging your app).
+You need libsecret-1-dev and libjsoncpp-dev on your machine to build the project, and libsecret-1-0 and libjsoncpp1 to run the application (add it as a dependency after packaging your app).
 If you using snapcraft to build the project use the following:

 parts: